mandiant/commando-vm/Docs/Troubleshooting.md

-# Installing CommandoVM
+# Troubleshooting the Install

-This page lists the steps necessary to install CommandoVM:
+This page lists the full steps necessary to install CommandoVM, with any additional information that might help you troubleshoot your issues:
 - [Requirements](#requirements)
 - [Pre-Install Steps](#pre-install-steps)
 - [Graphical Install](#graphical-install)
 - [Command-Line Install](#command-line-install)

-## Requirements
+## CommandoVM Requirements

 - Windows 10 22H2
 - Windows 11 TBA